Aquatic locomotion: Buoyancy

 Many aquatic/marine organisms have developed organs to compensate for their weight and control their buoyancy in the water.
-These structures, make the density of their bodies very close to that of the surrounding water.
-Some hydrozoans, such as siphonophores, has gas-filled floats; the Nautilus, Sepia, and Spirula (Cephalopods) have chambers of gas within their shells; and most teleost fish and many lantern fish (Myctophidae) are equipped with swim bladders.
+These structures make the density of their bodies very close to that of the surrounding water.
+Some hydrozoans, such as siphonophores, have gas-filled floats; the Nautilus, Sepia, and Spirula (Cephalopods) have chambers of gas within their shells; and most teleost fish and many lantern fish (Myctophidae) are equipped with swim bladders.
 Many aquatic and marine organisms may also be composed of low-density materials.
 Deep-water teleosts, which do not have a swim bladder, have few lipids and proteins, deeply ossified bones, and watery tissues that maintain their buoyancy.
 Some sharks' livers are composed of low-density lipids, such as hydrocarbon squalene or wax esters (also found in Myctophidae without swim bladders), which provide buoyancy.

 Swimming animals that are denser than water must generate lift or adapt a benthic lifestyle.
 Movement of the fish to generate hydrodynamic lift is necessary to prevent sinking.
 Often, their bodies act as hydrofoils, a task that is more effective in flat-bodied fish.
 At a small tilt angle, the lift is greater for flat fish than it is for fish with narrow bodies.
 Narrow-bodied fish use their fins as hydrofoils while their bodies remain horizontal.
 In sharks, the heterocercal tail shape drives water downward, creating a counteracting upward force while thrusting the shark forward.
 The lift generated is assisted by the pectoral fins and upward-angle body positioning.
 It is supposed that tunas primarily use their pectoral fins for lift.

 Buoyancy maintenance is metabolically expensive.
 Growing and sustaining a buoyancy organ, adjusting the composition of biological makeup, and exerting physical strain to stay in motion demands large amounts of energy.
 It is proposed that lift may be physically generated at a lower energy cost by swimming upward and gliding downward, in a "climb and glide" motion, rather than constant swimming on a plane.